 1XBET Betting Bonus

 100% Welcome Bonus up to ₹8,000Claim Bonus

 They are also one of the few operators that offer bets on Kabaddi, and any cricket match you could imagine.

 What sports to bet on

 Cricket Betting – Perhaps not the official national sport in India, cricket betting is nonetheless a massive industry and a lot of fun.
 We’ll tell you all you need to know in the following pages.
 Including how to bet on the IPL and BBL.

-Kabaddi Betting – Another favourite Indian sport.
+Kabaddi Betting – Another favorite Indian sport.
 But kabaddi betting is not available at all bookmakers.
 We’ll tell you which ones are best for you.

 Football Betting – Whilst most bookmakers have a strong European focus, football betting is also very popular in India.
 Want to know more?
 We’ve got you covered.

-Tennis Betting – Another favourite sports Indian like to follow and bet on.
-How to bet on tennis, what to consider and which tournaments to follow?
+Tennis Betting – Another favorite sports Indian likes to follow and bet on.
+How to bet on tennis, what to consider, and which tournaments to follow?
 We will tell you in our handy guide.